ES-1085/f2024-ds1-project-y-j-code-craze/proposal/proposal.md

     ## ! longer object length is not a multiple of shorter object length

 ![](proposal_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

+**The data visualization(s) that you believe will be useful in exploring your question(s).**

+We think that bar graphs, ridge plots, violin plots, and density graphs may be helpful to visualize our data.
+The majority of our data is categorical, so those visualizations will be the most helpful.
+We also think it could be interesting to create a map with dots or circles to represent where COA students take internships.
+This may be challenging, so we’ll see how it goes.

 ## 4. Data Ethics Review